The Wonders Still Awaiting

 The Wonders Still Awaiting is the eighth studio album by German symphonic metal band Xandria.
 The album was released on 3 February 2023 via Napalm Records.

-It is the first studio album to feature lead vocalist Ambre Vourvahis, Tim Schwarz on bass, drummer Dimitros Gatsios and guitarist Rob Klawonn.
+It is the band's first studio album to feature lead vocalist Ambre Vourvahis, Tim Schwarz on bass, drummer Dimitros Gatsios and guitarist Rob Klawonn, as well as the first album to not feature drummer Gerit Lamm and guitarist Philip Restemeier.